Skip to main content

 About

-Diablo IV is a single player and multiplayer hack and slash game with horror and fantasy themes.
+Diablo IV is a single player and multiplayer hack and slash game with horror, fantasy, dark fantasy and violence themes.
 It was developed by Blizzard Entertainment, Inc. and was released on June 4, 2023.
 It received positive reviews from critics and mostly positive reviews from players.

 Skip User Reviews